Ryeberg Curators

 - Lee Henderson

-David Heti is a still young man who carries forth in his hometown of Toronto.
-Quietly waiting out his remaining days in the hopes of something better, he is never sadder than after breakfast.
+David Heti is quietly waiting out his remaining days in the hopes of something better.
+He is never sadder than after breakfast.
+He performs stand up comedy.
+His comedy albums, "It was ok" "And you will regret it" are both available at Standup Records.
 When not performing stand-up comedy, he may often find himself reassessing purchases of bread or being comforted by others.
-More David Heti here and here.Go to curator page - Sheila Heti
+More David Heti here.Go to curator page - Sheila Heti

-Sheila Heti's latest novel is "Motherhood."
-She is also the author of "The Middle Stories," "Ticknor," and "How Should A Person Be?" — chosen by The New York Times as one of the 100 Best Books of 2012.
+Sheila Heti is the author of "Motherhood," "The Middle Stories," "Ticknor," "How Should A Person Be?" — chosen by The New York Times as one of the 100 Best Books of 2012—and most recently, "Pure Colour."
 She's also published an illustrated book for children, "We Need a Horse," featuring art by Clare Rojas, a book of "conversational philosophy" called "The Chairs Are Where the People Go," with Misha Glouberman, and, as co-editor, a book about what style really means, called Women in Clothes.
 More Sheila Heti here.Go to curator page - Ernest Hilbert

-Ernest Hilbert is the author of two collections of poetry, "Sixty Sonnets" and "All of You on the Good Earth," as well as a spoken word album recorded with rock band and orchestra, "Elegies & Laments," available from Pub Can Records.
+Ernest Hilbert is the author of four collections of poetry, "Sixty Sonnets," "All of You on the Good Earth," "Caligulan," and "Last One Out," as well as a spoken word album recorded with rock band and orchestra, "Elegies & Laments."
 He hosts the popular blog E-Verse (www.everseradio.com) and the E-Verse Equinox Reading Series at Fergie’s Pub in Philadelphia.
-His poems have appeared in The New Republic, Yale Review, American Poetry Review, Harvard Review, Parnassus, Boston Review, Verse, New Criterion, American Scholar, and the London Review as well as in a number of anthologies, including "The Incredible Sestinas Anthology" (2013), "The Swallow Anthology of New American Poets," and two Penguin anthologies, "Poetry: A Pocket Anthology" and "Literature: A Pocket Anthology" (2011).
-He works at Bauman Rare Books in Philadelphia, where he lives with his wife Lynn Makowsky, the Keeper of the Mediterranean Section at the University of Pennsylvania Museum of Archaeology and Anthropology.
+His poems have appeared in The New Republic, Yale Review, American Poetry Review, Harvard Review, Parnassus, Boston Review, Verse, New Criterion, American Scholar, and the London Review as well as in a number of anthologies, among them "The Incredible Sestinas Anthology," "The Swallow Anthology of New American Poets," and two Penguin anthologies, "Poetry: A Pocket Anthology" and "Literature: A Pocket Anthology."
 More Ernest here.Go to curator page - Mike Hoolboom

 - Nathalie Jordi